Greenpeace activists arrested in French nuclear break-in

-FESSENHEIM, France French police arrested 57 Greenpeace activists who used a truck on Tuesday to ram their way into a nuclear power plant operated by EDF in eastern France, the organisation said.
+FESSENHEIM, France French police arrested 57 Greenpeace activists who used a truck on Tuesday to ram their way into a nuclear power plant operated by EDF in eastern France, the organization said.

 The activists hung anti-nuclear banners from the Fessenheim plant, the oldest in operation in France.